CarrotRobotics/CarrotRobotics/README.md

 - 🎮 Robot Control Systems
 - 🏭 Intelligent Manufacturing and Industrial Robotics

-Before pursuing my Ph.D. in Japan, I worked as a research scientist at the **Xiong'an Innovation Institute, Chinese Academy of Sciences (CAS)** for three years, where I participated in research on **cognitive intelligence and artificial intelligence**.
+Before pursuing my Ph.D. in Japan, I worked as a research scientist at the **Xiong'an Innovation Institute, Chinese Academy of Sciences (CAS)** for three years, where I participated in research on **cognitive intelligence**.

 ---